 Location of drainage facilities

 An Elevation Certificate

-It’s very important to note that the Certificate of Compliance is not a building permit.
+It’s very important to note that the floodplain development permit is not a building permit.

 You will still need to go through the regular process of pulling a building permit before you can construct your building.